oluwadamilaredavid12-ui/online-shoppers-purchase-prediction/README.md

 ## Contributions
-- Fikunayomi: Contributed to data visualization and documented project insights through a Medium article.
+- Fikunayomi: Contributed to data visualization, handled the statistics and documented project insights through a Medium article.